tdkehoe/jobsly/README.md

 I had fun making this app and had time to do some extra styling and add some fun jobs!

-View the front end on Divshot: https://jobsly-angular.firebaseapp.com/#/jobsly/
+View the front end on Firebase: https://jobsly-angular.firebaseapp.com/#/jobsly/
 (Wait about thirty seconds for the data to arrive from Heroku.)